rodabt/vduckdb/README.md

 A V wrapper for duckdb, using the C/C++ libraries provided by DuckDB.

-ATTENTION: this version is in very alpha stage, use at your own risk...
+ATTENTION: this version is in very alpha stage, use at your own risk.

+## Requirements

+- A working V version 0.3.x or higher
+- `libduckdb` in your Lib path

 ## Installing from VPM

 ```bash
 v install rodabt.vduck
 ```

-## Requirements

-- A working V version 0.3.x or higher
-- `libduckdb` in your Lib path

 ### Installing `libduckdb.so` in Linux